 Maternity and childcare product industry in China - statistics & facts

-The Chinese baby formula contamination scandals back in 2008 boosted the demand for milk formula and baby food from international brands.
-However, with government support to increase favorability towards local milk formula, the market share of domestic milk formula brands rose considerably in recent years.
+After the egregious baby formula contamination scandal in 2008, international baby food and milk formula brands saw a boost in demand in China.
+However, with government support to increase favorability for local milk formulas, the market share of domestic milk formula brands has risen considerably in recent years.
 In 2021, Chinese baby formula brand Feihe ranked first in terms of market share among all infant milk formula brands, indicating the revitalization of the country’s baby formula industry.
 In addition, domestic diaper brands were also the preferred choice of Chinese consumers.

 This text provides general information.
 Statista assumes no